 Grammar & Vocabulary Mistakes

 Grammar and Vocabulary Mistakes that candidates commonly make in the IELTS exam:

 - Incorrect Verb Tenses: One of the most common mistakes is the use of incorrect verb tenses.
 Make sure to use the appropriate tense according to the context of the sentence.
 It is also essential to maintain consistency throughout the essay.

-- Subject-Verb Agreement: It is vital to ensure that the subject and verb agree in number.
+- Subject-Verb Agreement: It is vital to ensure that the subject and verb agree slot in number.
 Singular subjects are assigned singular verbs, while plural subjects are assigned plural verbs.

 - Incorrect Word Forms: Another common mistake is using the wrong form of the word.
 For example, using “accept” instead of “except”, so double-check the spelling and meaning of the word before using it.

 - Using Incomplete or Run-on Sentences: Incomplete or run-on sentences are also a common mistake.
 It is essential to ensure that every sentence has a subject, verb, and object and is a complete thought.

 - Confusing Prepositions: Prepositions can be tricky, and candidates often make mistakes by using the wrong preposition.
 For example, using “in” instead of “on” or “at.”
 It is important to understand the context and meaning of each preposition.